Bangalore Rural Lok Sabha constituency

-Bangalore Rural Assembly constituency (sometimes called Ramanagara) is one of the 28 Lok Sabha (lower house of the Indian parliament) constituencies in the South Indian state of Karnataka.
+Bangalore Rural Lok Sabha constituency (sometimes called Ramanagara) is one of the 28 Lok Sabha (lower house of the Indian parliament) constituencies in the South Indian state of Karnataka.
 This constituency was created in 2008 following the delimitation of parliamentary constituencies.

 It comprises eight assembly segments of which seven are derived from the former Kanakapura Lok Sabha constituency (abolished in 2008).
 It first held elections in 2009 and its first member of parliament (MP) was H. D. Kumaraswamy of the Janata Dal (Secular) party.
 Kumaraswamy resigned his seat in 2013.
 The by election that followed was won by D. K. Suresh of the Indian National Congress (INC).
 As of the latest election in 2024, Dr. C. N. Manjunath of the Bharatiya Janata Party represents this constituency.

 History

 Kanakapura Lok Sabha constituency was a former Lok Sabha constituency in Karnataka state in southern India.
 It included eight Assembly constituencies, namely Kanakapura, Ramanagara, Channapatna, Magadi, Sathanur, Uttarahalli, Malavalli and Anekal.
 Out of them, Kanakapura, Ramanagaram, Channapatna, Magadi and Anekal assembly segments were retained in the Bangalore Rural constituency created in 2008 as part of delimitation in Karnataka.
 Sathanur was merged between Kanakapura, Ramanagaram and Channapatna constituencies.
 Malavalli became a part of Mandya constituency and Uttarahalli was reformed and Uttarahalli Circle was merged with new Bangalore South Assembly Constituency.